-Tlaib reportedly apologizes over Trump slam, but only for causing 'distraction'
+Tlaib apologizes over Trump slam, but only for causing 'distraction'

-Freshman Rep. Rashida Tlaib, who last week made expletive-laced remarks about impeaching President Trump, reportedly characterized the comments Tuesday as “a distraction,” which she reasoned was the only cause for apology.
+Freshman Rep. Rashida Tlaib, who last week made expletive-laced remarks about impeaching President Trump, characterized the comments Tuesday as “a distraction,” which she reasoned was the only cause for apology.

 Less than a week after the comments were made, Tlaib, the newly sworn-in Democratic lawmaker from Michigan, described the situation as having been a learning experience, NBC News reported.